 To critically examine the digital landscape of communication technologies as emergent narrative forms and genres

-Internet: There is no textbook for this class, however individual readings/videos will be assigned and will all be available online.
+Internet: There is no textbook for this class, however individual readings/videos will be assigned and will be available online.
 Success in this class is very much dependent on a reliable, fast Internet connection.

-Web Accounts/Software: You will need to set up accounts on various social media sites we will be using for class.
+Web Accounts/Software: You will need to set up accounts on various social media sites I will be using for class.
 For the most part, no specific software is required; you will need to use what you have or choose from web-based/trial versions of software to create media.
 See the DS106 Handbook

 Web Hosting Account: You will be expected to manage a web hosting account with a LAMP/cPanel Web environment; this will be provided for free to all registered UMW students.

 Class Web Site: The locus of the course’s online activity will be cpsc106.
 You should always use this URL to enter the course; it is where you will find information about assignments and activities all summer.
-Over the course of the summer, we will also make use of two other important ds106 sites:
+Over the course of the summer, I will also make use of two other important ds106 sites:

 ◦ ds106 Assignment Repository: This collection of digital storytelling assignments has been developed over the course of the last few years.
-We will frequently be drawing upon this collection for course assignments.
+I will frequently be drawing upon this collection for course assignments.
 You will also be creating assignments as part of your coursework.

 ◦ The Daily Create: These daily creative assignments ask you to spend no more than 10-15 minutes experimenting with either photography, video, audio, or text based on a pre-defined assignment.